-Next, spot element/s in the figure series that are either growing or shrinking in number/size.
-Again, cross out all the answers that don’t exhibit the same pattern
+Next, spot element/s in the figure series growing or shrinking in number/size.
+Again, cross out all the answers that don’t exhibit the same pattern.

-To prevent the dizzying figures from overwhelming you, draw arrows or circles (see videos above) to easily visualize the movements of the element/s and spot patterns you would have otherwise missed.
+To prevent the dizzying figures from overwhelming you, draw arrows or circles to easily visualize the movements of the element/s and spot patterns you would have otherwise missed.

 Expect to encounter a few difficult questions that somehow lack the usual patterns.
 They may feature elements that combine or separate to form one or multiple shapes as the sequence progresses.

-In this case, you need great imaginative skills, one that you can develop by answering challenging abstract reasoning questions over and over again.
+In this case, you need excellent imaginative skills, one that you can develop by answering challenging abstract reasoning questions over and over again.

 c.
-Unlike in figure series where you have to guess the next item in the sequence, all figures are already provided in figure grouping.
+Unlike in figure series, where you must guess the next item in the sequence, all figures are already provided in figure grouping.

-Another technique is to avoid comparing all the figures in the group at the same time.
+Another technique is to avoid comparing all the figures in the group simultaneously.
 Instead, try to compare two figures at a time (i.e., A to B, A to C, and so forth) and choose the one that doesn’t share similarities with the rest.

 d.
-The number-letter series is like figure series, except this time, you will be dealing with numbers, letters, or both.
+The number-letter series is like figure series, except you will deal with numbers, letters, or both this time.

-In number series, the challenge is to identify a pattern or principle and guess the next number in the sequence based on it.
-Some of the easier questions require the use of basic mathematical operations such as addition, subtraction, division, and multiplication.
+In number series, the challenge is to identify a pattern or principle and guess the following number in the sequence based on it.
+Some straightforward questions require basic mathematical operations such as addition, subtraction, division, and multiplication.